campoy/shelbot/README.md

 ## Karma usage

 Shelbot's lexer is currently very simple and limited.
-Increasing and decreasing karma is done idomatically.
+Increasing and decreasing karma is done idiomatically.

 `string++`